Frick Pond, in the Delaware Wild Forest, in autumn. Photo: Escape Brooklyn.

 The best meal in Livingston Manor is at The DeBruce, where diners are treated to incredible food in a lovely dining room overlooking the mountains.
 Photo: Escape Brooklyn.

 For breakfast or lunch, we love The Walk-In, famous for its square-shaped, flaky biscuits.
-At lunch, the menu offers amazing salads, sandwiches and soups.
-Hybrid gourmet grocer/cafe Main St. Farm serves up some great sandwiches; be prepared for lines, but the food is delicious, using produce and ingredients from local farmers.
-For casual vibes, tacos and burgers (veggie options included), check out Van Smokey, an elevated meat shop with a bar and restaurant.
-They have fun programming like outdoor movie nights in summer, and karaoke Fridays; at night, this is one of town’s more lively bars.
+At lunch, the menu includes excellent salads, sandwiches and soups.
+Hybrid gourmet grocer and cafe Main St. Farm also serves up some great sandwiches using produce and ingredients from local farms; be prepared for a line, but the food is worth it.
+For casual vibes, tacos and burgers — including veggie options — head to Van Smokey, an elevated meat shop with a bar and restaurant.
+They also host outdoor movie nights in summer and karaoke on Fridays; after dark, it becomes one of the livelier bars in town.

 Where to Stay: The Best Airbnbs in Livingston Manor, NY